ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 The following shows a sample TEEP message flow that uses application/teep+cbor as the Content-Type.

-1. An application installer determines (e.g., from an app manifest) that the application has a dependency on TA "X", and passes this notification to the TEEP Broker.
+1. An application installer determines (e.g., from an application manifest) that the application has a dependency on TA "X", and passes this notification to the TEEP Broker.
 The TEEP Broker picks a TEE (e.g., the only one available) based on